owncloud/ios-legacy/user_manual/ios_app.rst

 The little arrow button on the bottom left has options for sharing the file via email and instant messaging, saving or copying, and printing.
-The star button marks it as a Favorite.
+The star button marks it as available offline.
 The triangular Share button opens a share dialog.
 The trashcan allows you to delete the file from your device, your ownCloud server, or both.